ichebyki/tria/README.md

 and return whether the triangle is equilateral, isosceles or scalene.

 # Platform used to develop
-The project is developed under Intellij IDEA 2017.1 community edition The project is a Gradle specific project
+The project is developed under Intellij IDEA 2017.1 community edition.
+The project is a Gradle specific project.
-Used Java platform is JDK 1.8.0_102
+Used Java platform is JDK 1.8.0_102.

 # How to build and run (Windows)
 1) clone Github repository git@github.com:ichebyki/tria.git to some dir